Crusader states: Demography

 Immigration from Catholic Europe was continuous till the end of the crusader states.
 Although most colonists settled in the coastal cities, the Franks' presence is documented in more than 200 villages (about 15% of all rural settlements) in the Kingdom of Jerusalem.
 Some Frankish rural settlements were planned villages, established to encourage settlers from the West; some were shared with native Christians.
-The native population lived in casalia, or rural settlements of about three to fifty families.
+The native Jewish population was concentrated in the four holy cities of Jerusalem, Hebron, Safed and Tiberias.
 From the late 12th century refugees from territories lost to the Muslims increased the Christian population of the coastal cities, but emigration to Cyprus or Frankish Greece can also be detected.
 The expansion of the urban population is most obvious at Acre where a new suburb developed following the Third Crusade.
 Emigration from Outremer intensified from the 1240s as prospects of the crusader states' survival darkened.
 In this period, a massive influx of Frankish and native Christian refugees to Cyprus is well documented.
 Franks who did not flee could survive the Mamluk conquest as slaves or renegades: a Franciscan friar met with Frankish prisoners of war and converts to Islam at Acre more than a decade after the fall of the city.

+Immigration from Jewish communities in Europe also increased from this period due to the travel routes having been opened up by Christian pilgrims.
+For example, in 1211 hundreds of Rabbis immigrated to the Crusader state.